FlambeStinger/containerlab_project/Week 2/Progress.md

 commit stay
 commit save
 ```

 ### Pinging the Two Clients
 After configuring Leaf1, I verified that the two clients can ping each other.
+And from the image below, the two clients were able to successfully communicate with each other!
 <p align=center>
   <img width="465" height="217" alt="image" src="https://github.com/user-attachments/assets/094c6a26-65fd-4051-9161-7dd4e1b55b58" />
 </p>